leangjia/blender_docs/manual/render/cycles/baking.rst

    Normal Space
       Normals can be baked in different spaces:

-      Object space
+      Object Space
          Normals in object coordinates, independent of object transformation, but dependent on deformation.
-      Tangent space
+      Tangent Space
          Normals in tangent space coordinates, independent of object transformation and deformation.
          This is the default, and the right choice in most cases, since then the normal map can be used for animated objects too.
    Normal Swizzle
       Axis to bake into the red, green and blue channel.